 I am a CUNY Baby!
 This is not because I’m a third-generation college student, or because my mother is a graduate of City College (1974), or because my grandmother has ties to City College’s Marshak Science Building.
 And, it’s certainly not because I’m a baby!
 I’m not!
 I was born in the 1980s!
 I’m old!
 I don’t look like a relic, but I definitely feel like one.
 I’ve digressed; sorry.

 In case you don’t feel like reading this long post.
-Here’s is the short version of what I love about CUNY: most of the faculty I encountered have been excellent, most students graduate with no debt, the pathway programs for community college students are inspiring, and the history of Black and Puerto Rican students protesting in the 1970s.
+Here’s the short version of what I love about CUNY: most of the faculty I encountered have been excellent, most students graduate with no debt, the pathway programs for community college students are inspiring, and the history of Black and Puerto Rican students protesting in the 1970s.
 More recently, I have also grown to respect the countless variety of academic offerings available within CUNY and the level of scholarship that comes out of CUNY.
 For example, did you know CUNY produced 13 Noble Prize winners and 18 Rhodes Scholars, or that 8 CUNY schools ranked in the country’s top 50?
 How about the fact that CUNY has a law school, a medical school, a school of journalism, and a school of public health and policy?
-That’s merely a list of some of CUNY’s honors and professional schools.
+How about the fact that my home school, The CUNY Graduate Center, is a top tier R1 Research University?
+That’s merely a list of some of CUNY’s honors.
 I haven’t even discussed the merits of CUNY’s faculty.
 The variety and quality of CUNY is remarkable!
 That said, there are some things I hate about CUNY!
 Well, really it’s just one big thing that I really hate.
 I’m disappointed by the lack of racial/ethnic diversity among faculty and students, especially at the doctoral level.

 Like others who have completed all of their degrees at CUNY, I refer to myself as a CUNY Baby (some also use the terms CUNY Brat or CUNY Vet).
 Regardless, I’ve been around CUNY for a very long time.
 The best way for me to describe how I feel about CUNY is to admit that I have a bit of a Love/Hate Relationship with CUNY.
 If you’re not familiar with CUNY, here is a little bit of context.
 City University of New York (CUNY) is the third largest public university system in the USA.
 CUNY is the largest urban university system in the world.
 Each semester, I’m surprised to learn that some of my undergraduate students at Brooklyn College don’t realize CUNY is made up of 26 schools in NYC.
 I’m even more surprised when some of my doctoral classmates at The CUNY Graduate Center don’t fully comprehend how large and complex CUNY is (I know, I shouldn’t end a sentence with “is” but I really don’t care right now).
 I think this is a problem with CUNY’s branding, really.
 You see, other large university systems make it clear that their schools are all connected.
 For example, there is University of California, Berkley (aka UC, Berkley); or University of California, Los Angeles (aka UCLA); and countless others.